 Q2: RAN3 would respectfully like to ask SA2 if there are any issues from CN perspective with this mechanism.

 Answer: SA2 does not see any issues from CN perspective for the enhancements to restrict paging in a limited area for UEs in RRC IDLE.
 SA2 requests RAN3 to inform SA2 when the related CRs are agreed in order to proceed with alignment CRs in specifications under SA2 control.

+SA2 would also like to validate the following assumptions:

+1/ SA2 understands that the beam-based paging is most efficient towards low mobility and static UEs.
+How is the gNB is expected to determine whether the UE is static or not will not require any extra functionality from SA2.

+2/ If the initial paging attempt using the potential new parameter of "List of recommended beams" fails, how paging escalation happen will be controlled by the AMF based on existing procedures.